 Troublesome age spot ingredients to avoid

-You should also beware of certain ingredients that could be dangerous to your skin and your health.
+You should also beware of certain ingredients that could harm your skin and health.

 Read the label and avoid any creams or lotions that contain: